alexscharp1/TopGear_WebApi_DependencyInjection2/README.md

 ## Overview of API's main features

+The web API has 3 primary features.
+1. Functions as a very simple blog where clients can create, view, update, and delete posts.
+2. Requries authentication to perform any requests with blog posts.
+3. Includes an email service which simulates sending emails to users.

 ### Data storage and access

 All Posts are stored in a local SQL Server database.
 Some User data is also stored here, though account information is managed by OAuth.